Classes

 Original Air Date:

-SB 4D includes significant obligations relating to building inspections and reserve funding and boards are required to comply with the 2022 law by the statutory deadlines.
-Because SB 4D is somewhat complicated, it needs to be studied so that it can be digested and fully understood.
+SB 4-D, which was amended by SB 154, includes significant obligations relating to building inspections and reserve funding and boards are required to comply with by the statutory deadlines.
+The new condominium and cooperative building safety laws are somewhat complicated, and need to be closely studied to ensure proper compliance.

 • We had an engineering report performed in the last two years.
 Will this count as our milestone inspection?